 Considering everything you've just read, here's what we recommend you do to move forward with a decision:

-- When you're feeling overwhelmed: just remind yourself that choice is a good thing.
-And hopefully you've learn't about some other options that you didn't even know was available, so that's always a bonus too!
+- When you're feeling overwhelmed, remind yourself that choice is a good thing.
+And hopefully, you've learnt about some other options that you didn't even know were available, which is always a bonus too.

-- Use this list to discuss with your doctor as they will be able to personalize the discussion more to your current situation.
+- Use this list to discuss with your doctor as they will be able to personalise the discussion more to your current situation.

-It will feel empowering once you making the right decision for yourself.
+It will feel empowering once you make the right decision for yourself.